Before we dive into asynchronous programming, let's take a look at one important point related to code execution. Take a look at this example:

 }

-Even though the declaration of the predicate()
+The declaration of the predicate()

-is called internally in the chain.
+is called internally along the chain:

 node index.js